Yvand/AzureRM-Templates/Templates/SharePoint-ADFS/README.md

 This templates creates a SharePoint Subscription / 2019 / 2016 / 2013 farm with an extensive configuration that would take ages to perform manually, including a federated authentication with ADFS, an OAuth trust, the User Profile service and a web application with 2 zones that contains multiple path based and host-named site collections.
 On the SharePoint virtual machines, [Chocolatey](https://chocolatey.org/) is used to install the latest version of Notepad++, Visual Studio Code, Fiddler, ULS Viewer and 7-Zip.
-There are some differences on the configuration, depending on the SharePoint version:
+There are some differences in the configuration, depending on the SharePoint version:

 ### Common to all SharePoint versions

-- Active Directory forest created, AD CS and AD FS are installed and configured.
-LDAPS (LDAP over SSL) is also conigured.
+- An Active Directory forest with AD CS and AD FS configured.
+LDAPS (LDAP over SSL) is also configured.
-- SharePoint service applications configured: User Profile, add-ins, session state.
+- SharePoint service applications configured: User Profiles, add-ins, session state.
+- SharePoint User Profiles service is configured with a directory synchronization connection, and the MySite host is a host-named site collection.
-- SharePoint has 1 web application with path based and host-named site collections.
-There are 2 zones:
+- SharePoint has 1 web application with path based and host-named site collections, and contains 2 zones:
-  - Default zone: HTTP with Windows authentication.
+  - Default zone: HTTP using Windows authentication.
-  - Intranet zone: HTTPS with federated (ADFS) authentication.
+  - Intranet zone: HTTPS using federated (ADFS) authentication.
 Custom claims provider [LDAPCP](https://www.ldapcp.com/) is installed and configured.
-- An OAuth trust is created, and a dedicated IIS site is created with 2 bindings (HTTP + HTTPS) to host custom high-trust add-ins.
+- An OAuth trust is created, as well as a custom IIS site to host your high-trust add-ins.

 ### Specific to SharePoint Subscription

+- SharePoint virtual machines are created using the latest disk image of [Windows Server 2022 Azure Edition](https://learn.microsoft.com/windows-server/get-started/editions-comparison-windows-server-2022) available, and SharePoint binaries (install + cumulative updates) are downloaded and installed from scratch.
-- HTTPS site certificate is managed by SharePoint: It has the private key and sets the binding itself in the IIS site
+- The HTTPS site certificate is managed by SharePoint, which has the private key and sets the binding itself in the IIS site.
-- Federated authentication with ADFS is configured using OpenID Connect
+- Federated authentication with ADFS is configured using OpenID Connect.

 ### Specific to SharePoint 2019 / 2016 / 2013

+- SharePoint virtual machines are created using a disk image built and maintained by SharePoint Engineering.
-- Federated authentication with ADFS is configured using SAML 1.1
+- Federated authentication with ADFS is configured using SAML 1.1.

 ## Key parameters